Kangwon Land: High1 Resort

-High1 is one of Korea's most famous and popular ski and leisure resorts, located between Gohan and Sabuk in Jeongseon County, Gangwon-do.
+High1 is one of Korea's most famous and popular ski and leisure resorts, located between Gohan and Sabuk in Jeongseon County, Gangwon Province.
 The resort spans most of Gohan mountains and stretches into nearby Sabuk.

 High1 CC

 High1 CC is a high-elevation, 72-par golf course with 18 holes.
 It is situated at the High1 Resort near Kangwon Land Casino at an elevation of 1,137m above sea level.
 The course is over 6,500 meters long.
 Many amenities are offered at High1 CC, including a 200-meter practice range, a tea house located near the 4th and 14th holes, and a start house offering snacks and drinks as well as an integrated sauna and swimming pool.

 Multimedia Fountain Kangwon Land

 Multimedia Fountain works in spring, summer and fall.
 Multimedia Fountain Kangwon Land is considered Asia's largest musical fountain.
 The project design and development was performed by Emotion Media Factory, a Germany-based company responsible for the dancing fountains in Chiang Mai Night Safari Park (Thailand) and Vinnytsia Fountain Roshen (Ukraine) as well as the multimedia shows for AIDA Cruises.

 The Magical Box multimedia fountain show consists of the big cube system and the fountain.
 In combination with the fountain during daylight hours, the box appears mirrored, but at night it is illuminated to reveal its interior.
 At night a globe can be seen, some 20 meters in diameter.
 The special lighting effects give the impression that the globe is rotating and displays the five continents of the world.

 Inside the globe is the "Dome Cinema".
 The "Dome Cinema" has a diameter of 18 meters and is used as the projection area.
 Video images from TV, DVD, or VHS sources are projected directly into the dome.
 These images fill almost two thirds of the space.
 As a result of the various depths of the room, a new laser video system is used to ensure that the images are not distorted.
 Outside the "Miracle World Box" is the largest fully automatic screen (24 m x 24 m) in the world.
 Lighting effects, laser projections and synchronized choreographies ensure a unique and unforgettable experience.

-All of the technology used in and around the "Miracle World Box" was designed, developed and installed by Emotion Media Factory in August 2007.
+All the technology used in and around the "Miracle World Box" was designed, developed and installed by Emotion Media Factory in August 2007.

 Multimedia system consists of 180m water fountains, water screen, video, light, 12 multi-coloured fire units, and laser.